On the Existence of the Adversarial Bayes Classifier (Extended Version): The Measurability of

 \section{The Measurability of $A^\e$}

-In this section, we prove a version of Theorem~\ref{th:A^e_univ_meas} that applies to general metric spaces.
+In this section, we prove two versions of Theorem~\ref{th:A^e_univ_meas}.
+The first applies to general metric spaces and the second to abstract vector spaces.
 We discuss the theorem in high generality for two reasons.
-First, the proof of Theorem~\ref{th:A^e_univ_meas} utilizes concepts from abstract metric spaces, measure spaces, and topology.
-Discussing this result in terms of these abstract concepts actually clarifies the intuition behind the proof of this theorem.
+First, discussing this result in terms of abstract concepts actually clarifies main idea underlying these results.
+In fact, the proof of the statement we show for metric spaces is simpler than the one we show for vector spaces.
 Second, we suspect that our framework will be useful in discussing other models of perturbations.
-A general version of Theorem~\ref{th:A^e_univ_meas} could assist with the measurability considerations in alternative models of adversarial learning as well.

 Throughout this section, we denote elements of the vector space $\Rset^d$ in bold ($\bx$) and elements of a general metric space $X$ as non-bold ($x$).